Tantra

 - Matangi-Shakti that governs speech and creativity

 This is a brief overview of all the Mahavidyas and their functions.
-Much more can be said about each of them.
+There is much more that can be said about each of them.
+Each Mahavidya has its own associated mantras and Pujas that contain their energy.

-For a complete and integrated consciousness on all levels of existence, the practitioner goes through the process of several Mahavidyas.
+For a complete and integrated consciousness on all levels of existence, within this sampradaya, the practitioner goes through a process of several Mahavidyas.

-All these cosmic forces, in their dormant state, are within the human body.
-Each of these 10 processes possesses enormous potential for awakening Kundalini Shakti, and has its own unique effect on the body, mind, awakening of the meditator’s dormant abilities, and on his manifest life.
+All these cosmic forces, in their dormant state, are found within the human body.
+Each of these 10 processes has enormous potential for awakening Kundalini Shakti and has its own unique effect on the body, mind, awakening of dormant abilities of the meditator and on his manifest life.

-Bhole Baba initiated Tonči into the 3 Mahavidyas and the Kamakhya Tantra.
+Bhola Babaji initiated Tonči into 3 Mahavidyas and into Kamakhya Tantra.
 These are Mahalaxmi, Kali and Tripura Sundari (Sri Vidya-Hadi system).
-With these 4 processes, it is possible, with daily mantra japa meditation, to disintegrate all negative karma, fully awaken the Shakti within the body and reach a non-dual state of consciousness.
+With these 4 processes, it is possible, with daily mantra japa meditation, to disintegrate all negative karma, fully awaken Kundalini Shakti within the body, which leads to the complete integration of consciousness and energy, Shiva and Shakti.

-Tonči will also give initiations to others in these same processes, after gaining adhara (strength and stability of mind and body) which comes through the process of mantra japa meditation with Om Namah Shivaya and Mahamrityunjaya mantras.
-These two mantras are necessary and represent the door to entering the intensity of the Mahavidya and Kamakhya mantras.
-The order of initiations is precisely determined (krama) and has its own energetic wisdom.
-With each initiation into the mantra, the practitioner also gains the knowledge of Puja.
+Tonči will give initiations into these same processes to others, after gaining adhara (strength and stability of mind and body) which comes through the process of mantra japa meditation with Om Namah Shivaya and Mahamrityunjaya mantras.
+The order of initiations is precisely determined (krama) and has its own energetic wisdom, therefore initiations cannot be skipped.
+With each initiation into the mantra, the practitioner also receives the knowledge of Puja.

 Shiva Shakti Tantra in this original form is intended for all those who long for an authentic and powerful process that brings a deep inner transformation, for those who want to free themselves from their fears, transcend the mind and touch the core of existence.
 Tantra is for those who are ready to dedicate some time, every day, to mantra japa meditation.
 Despite the fact that Tantra is potent, without disciplined practice nothing will happen.
 Shakti remains dormant, karma and fears petrified in our energy body and life is an emotional reaction to the river of events we encounter.